- Writing: books, essays, exhibition catalogues, reviews, content for the web, educational content, ghostwriting

 Seven Circles.
 Empowering Women Through Cooking: Lebanon.
 Amman, Jordan: Dergham and Jabal Amman, 2021.

 Creativity and Persistence: Inspirational Art that Fueled the Fight for Women’s Suffrage.
 Washington, DC: National Endowment for the Arts, 2020.
-(This was a ghostwriting project commissioned by the National Endowment for the arts through Bridgehead Media, who hired me as lead researcher and writer for the book.
+(Ghostwritten.
+Commissioned by the NEA via Bridgehead Media.
 Download PDF here.)

 “Italians and the New Byzantium: Lombard and Venetian Architects in Muscovy, 1472–1539.”
 PhD diss., The Graduate Center, The City University of New York, 2014.